richardDevDev/richardDevDev/README.md

 - 👋 Hi, I’m @richardDevDev
 - 👀 I’m interested in the world of development
-- 🌱 I’m currently learning React JS
+- 🌱 I’m have develop with Angular, Vue, Spring Boot, Laravel
+- B) I'm a full stack developer
 - 📫 you can contact me at richiemandujano@outlook.es

 <!---